seed-labs/seed-emulator/docs/designs/design.md

 ### Compiling

 Compile are the step that turns the rendered node and network objects into something that can be run by the user.
-The node objects basically keep track of what software to install on them, what networks they are connected to, and what files are installed to what location, and what commands to run to start the node.
-Networks are just objects with properties storing the network name, prefix, like properties (speed limit, MTU, latency to add, etc.).
+The node objects basically keep track of what software to install on them, what networks they are connected to, what files are installed to what location, and what commands to run to start the node.
+Networks are just objects with properties storing the network name, prefix, link properties (speed limit, MTU, latency to add, etc.).
 These objects themself won't run, so we need to "compile" these objects.

 The simulator includes serval different compilers to fit different use cases.